 The short answer to this is a resounding yes.
 Non-Resident Indians are welcome to invest in an Indian private limited company if they wish to do so.
 NRIs are permitted to subscribe to the Memorandum and Article of Association and take up company shares for the incorporation of a business.
 Thus, NRIs can make direct investments in a private limited company, without seeking a complicated approval procedure from the Reserve Bank of India.
 Further, in order to encourage investments by NRIs, the procedure for registration of a private company in India are also not overly complicated.

 Things To Know Before Starting a Private Limited Company in India For NRI

 Before you take the decision to invest in a private limited company in India, there are certain considerations and caveats you should keep in mind.
-We have made a list of all the essential information you must know as an NRI before investing in a private limited company in India.
+We have made a list of all the essential information you must know as an NRI before investing in an Indian private limited company in India.
 Here is the list.